 - Stable version (

 code): Recommended for most users.
-Receives monthly feature updates and weekly patch releases with thorough testing.
-Ideal for production development work, enterprise environments, and users who prioritize stability over cutting-edge features. - Insider version (
+This version receives monthly feature updates and weekly patch releases, all with thorough testing.
+Choose this for production development work, team environments, and situations where reliability matters more than having the newest features immediately. - Insider version (

-code-insiders): Daily builds with the latest features and bug fixes.
-Use this if you develop VS Code extensions, need to test against upcoming API changes, or want early access to experimental features.
-Expect occasional instability and breaking changes between releases.
+code-insiders): Daily builds containing the latest features and bug fixes.
+This version is designed for VS Code extension developers who need to test against upcoming API changes, or users who want early access to experimental features.
+Expect occasional instability and potential breaking changes between builds.

-Both versions can coexist on the same system since they use separate configuration directories and binary names.
-This allows you to maintain a stable environment while testing insider features in parallel.
+Both versions can coexist on the same system because they use separate binary names and configuration directories, allowing you to maintain a stable environment for daily work while testing insider features in parallel.

 The stable version provides reliable performance and thoroughly tested features suitable for production development work.
-To install it, use this command:
+Install it with the following command:

 sudo dnf install code

-Alternatively, if you need daily builds with the latest features for extension development or API testing, install the insider version.
-Be aware that this version may contain unstable features and breaking changes.
-Use the following command to install:
+Alternatively, if you need daily builds with the latest features for extension development or API testing, install the insider version instead.
+Be aware that this version may contain unstable features and breaking changes between builds:

 sudo dnf install code-insiders

-During the installation, the system may prompt you to confirm the import of GPG keys.
-Review the details to ensure they match the Microsoft key.
+During either installation, the system may prompt you to confirm the import of GPG keys if this is your first installation from the Microsoft repository.
+Review the key fingerprint to ensure it matches Microsoft’s official key before accepting.

-After installation, you can launch Visual Studio Code either through the terminal or a graphical interface.
+After installation, you can launch Visual Studio Code through either the terminal or your desktop environment’s graphical interface.

 Launch from the Terminal

-To open Visual Studio Code, enter the following command in the terminal:
+To open Visual Studio Code from the command line, enter:

 code